vivekmatta/video-game-stats-discord-bot/README.md

 # 🎮 Multi-Game Stats Discord Bot

-A modular Discord bot for Clash Royale and Fortnite stats with player registration and comparison features!
+A modular Discord bot for Clash Royale, Brawl Stars, and Fortnite stats with player registration and comparison features!

 ## 📁 Project Structure